Topic: Life Stress, PTSD, Anxiety, Depression, Emotional Competency, Resilience

 The MBSR program is based on the central concept of mindfulness, which involves focusing one's attention on the present experience rather than past or future moments with an attitude of openness, acceptance, and compassion.
 This program is often used with individuals who have experienced trauma or stress due to a range of life experiences, medical conditions, or psychological circumstances.
 The program consists of three main components.

-More than 25,000 individuals have completed the MBSR intervention since it was initiated in 1979.
+MBSR was developed at the University of Massachusetts Medical Center in the late 1970's by Dr. Jon Kabat-Zinn and more than 25,000 individuals have completed the intervention since then.
 As of November 2011, there were more than 700 MBSR programs in the United States and other nations, and program materials have been translated into multiple languages.
 MBSR has been used by members of all branches of the U.S. military.

 Individuals who wish to participate in the teacher training program must complete an 8-week online or in-person MBSR course; participate in a 5- to 7-day silent, teacher-led retreat; have 2 years of daily, consistent mindfulness practice; and have experience with yoga or mindful movement such as tai chi or chi gong.
 Training is completed in three steps.
 Please visit https://professional.brown.edu/certificate/mindfulness for more information on training and costs.